 We will take measurements of your drill while it is sitting on the floor, before it is mounted to the test stand.
 Your drill system should be set up to allow us to measure the maximum potential dimensions (i.e., the drill bit will need to be raised to the maximum height that it would reach during the competition) - which should not exceed 2 meters tall.

-You don't need to include receipts for how you've spent your stipends for the mid point progress report.
-You will be asked to include a budget in your final technical paper, however.
+You don't need to include receipts for how you've spent your stipends for the mid point review.
+However, you will be asked to include a budget recognizing sponsors, grants, and estimated dollar amounts in your final technical paper.

 This is fine so long as there is a guard/safe-proof that will keep the drill from going through the cooler.
 No more than 38 inches of the drill may enter the cooler.